26 of the Best Winter Destinations in Europe

 Read: 3 days in Belgium itinerary

-Although Croatia is well known for its beaches and beautiful Adriatic coast, its capital Zagreb is a lovely less known winter destination to visit.
+Although Croatia is well known for its beaches and beautiful Adriatic coast, its capital, Zagreb, is a lovely, lesser-known winter destination to visit.
 It became quite famous lately as the home to the best European Christmas market for three years in a row.

 Located just next to Medvednica Mountain, Zagreb is a charming destination for some skiing, as well.

-A popular event happening at the beginning of January is the Snow Queen Trophy when you can enjoy some mulled wine while watching some of the best world skiers competing.
-If there is enough snow, you can also go and ski there.
+A popular event happening at the beginning of January is the Snow Queen Trophy, when you can enjoy some mulled wine while watching some of the best world skiers competing.
+If there is enough snow, you can also go skiing there.

 If you would like to buy a local souvenir that will remind you of your winter holidays, get yourself a Licitar heart.
 A small red heart initially made of gingerbread is something people would give to their loved ones back in the old days.